 The Master Servicer, the Special Servicer and any Sub-Servicers of the Mortgages May Experience Conflicts of Interest, Which May Adversely Affect Collections on the Mortgages.
 In the ordinary course of their businesses the master servicer, the special servicer and any sub-servicers of the Mortgages will service loans other than the Mortgages.
 In addition, they may own other mortgage loans.
 These other loans may be similar to the Mortgages.
-The mortgaged real properties securing these other loans may-
+The properties securing these other loans may-

-- be in the same markets as mortgaged real properties securing the Mortgages; - have owners and/or property managers in common with mortgaged real properties securing the Mortgages; and/or

-• be sponsored by parties that also sponsor mortgaged real properties securing the Mortgages.
+- be in the same markets as mortgaged real properties; - have owners and/or property managers in common with mortgaged real properties; and/or - be sponsored by parties that also sponsor mortgaged real properties.